DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setpageloadtimeout.md

 After the timeout passes or the `window.load` event is raised (whichever happens first), TestCafe starts the test.

-You can also set the page load timeout when you launch tests from the [command line](../../command-line-interface.md#--page-load-timeout-ms) or [API](../../programming-interface/runner.md#run).
+You can also set the page load timeout when you launch tests from the [command line](../../command-line-interface.md#--page-load-timeout-ms) or [the API](../../programming-interface/runner.md#run).

 **Example**